Generic Name: canagliflozin (kan-a-gli-FLOE-zin) (Oral route)

 Uses for Invokana

 Canagliflozin is used together with proper diet and exercise to treat type 2 diabetes.
-It works in the kidney to prevent absorption of glucose (blood sugar).
+It is also used to lower the risk of heart attack, stroke, or death in patients with type 2 diabetes and heart or blood vessel disease.
+This medicine works in the kidneys to prevent absorption of glucose (blood sugar).
 This helps lower the blood sugar level.
 Canagliflozin does not help patients who have insulin-dependent or type 1 diabetes.
 Type 1 diabetic patients must use insulin injections.

 This medicine is available only with your doctor's prescription.